Skip to main content

 • Nginx runs on port 80 and acts as the main entry point

-• API requests from the UI are secured with an automatically generated API key
+• API requests from the UI are signed with short-lived JWTs issued by the Core service

 Installation